-Staying on the same page on all incoming calls and messages from your customers is the core to providing a great customer experience.
+Staying on the same page with all incoming calls and messages from your customers is the core of providing a great customer experience.
 Unfortunately, Google Voice doesn’t make it very easy to do this.

 All text messages and voicemails are kept in separate inboxes and aren’t easily shared between teams.
 Worst of all, users can’t review communications between one another before they go out, which could create a massive bottleneck of redundant work for incoming calls.

 Put simply, Google Voice has no simple ways for teams to collaborate on external communications.
 Their platform doesn’t have shared inboxes where you can view all calls, texts, and voicemails in a single space.
 You can forward calls in Google Voice, but you end up with a very small amount of context for the call; reviewing those conversations later is impossible.